Have you completed the Spiritual Exercises of St. Ignatius and wish to deepen that experience?

 This is an open, facilitated discussion group focused on unpacking, asking questions and sharing insights from the presentations given during the large group session.
 The day’s featured presenters will be invited to join in the conversation.

-Facilitated online 3rd Wednesdays 7-8:30 p.m.
-CST by Hsin-hsin Huang, PhD (Speakers will not be present online.)
+- Facilitated online 3rd Wednesdays 7-8:30 p.m.
+CST beginning October – May by Hsin-hsin Huang, PhD (Speakers will not be present.)